baidu/dperf/docs/configuration.md

 Turn off output statistics per second.

 ## keepalive
-- syntax: keepalive
+- syntax: keepalive interval(timeout) [num]
 - default: -
 - required: no
-- mode: server
+- mode: client, server

 Keepalive means that multiple requests and responses can be sent in one connection.

-'keepalive' needs to be explicitly enabled on the dperf server.
-After 'keepalive' is enabled, the dperf server will not actively close the connection, it will wait for the client's FIN or RST.
+For dperf server:
-When 'keepalive' is not enabled, the dperf server closes the connection at the fastest speed in the world by directly setting the FIN Flag at the response packet.
+- When 'keepalve' is not enabled, the dperf server closes the connection at the fastest speed by setting FIN in the response message.
+(Think about it, can a program calling the POSIX socket API do this?)

-There is no need to enable 'keepalive' for the dperf client.
-When the dperf client finds 'cc' in the configuration file, 'keepalive' will be enable automatically.
+- After enabling 'keepalive', the dperf server will wait for the client FIN/RST or a period of time before closing the connection.
+- The connection idle timeout of the dperf server is the retransmission timeout (about 8 seconds) plus 'timeout'.
+- 'num' does not need to be configured on the dperf server.

+For dperf client:
+- dperf client sends a request every 'interval' time.
+- The dperf client closed the connection after sending 'num' requests.

+'keepalive' usage scenarios:
+- CC test: set a larger number of concurrent connections (cc 10m), a larger interval, such as 60s.
+- tps test: set a larger packet_size (such as 1500) and a smaller interval (such as 1ms).
+- TX PPS test: set flood, smaller packet_size (eg 64), smaller number of concurrent connections cc (eg 3000), smaller interval (eg 1ms).
+- TX and RX PPS test: set a smaller packet_size (such as 64), a smaller number of concurrent connections cc (such as 3000), and a smaller interval (such as 1ms).

 ## cpu
 - syntax: cpu n0 n1 n2-n3...
 - default: -